A Path Forward for Families in Crisis

 The Lindens is a highly effective residential program helping children and adolescents ages 5-21 overcome acute behavioral challenges due to severe autism or an intellectual or developmental disability.

-Since 1994, The Lindens Neurobehavioral program has been a trusted solution and inimitable resource for families who have a child in crisis.
-The Lindens is located in a secured yet, homelike, environment on The Bancroft School campus; The Lindens evidenced-based model of care has been proven to be successful in reducing and managing problem behaviors, teaching and improving daily life skills and preparing young people for more independent community living.
+Since 1994, The Lindens Neurobehavioral program has been a trusted resource for families who have a child in crisis.
+The Lindens is located in a secured yet, homelike, environment on The Bancroft School campus; The Lindens evidenced-based model of care has been proven to be successful in reducing and managing problem behaviors, teaching and improving daily life skills and preparing young people for more independent living.

 The Lindens Neurobehavioral Program is a nationally recognized residential facility where children are stabilized and prepared to reconnect with family, school and friends.

 To create a strength-based, empowering and healing environment, we employ an interdisciplinary team of behavior analysts and neurobehavioral experts experienced in specialized therapies for children who exhibit severe and challenging behaviors such as self-injury, aggression and property destruction.

 Our clinical team, in partnership with the child and family, develop individualized plans for care which maximize the potential for sustained positive outcomes.
 Through Applied Behavior Analysis (ABA), clinicians will identify the function of behavior patterns and apply evidence-based interventions which lead to the reduction of adverse behaviors.

 Bancroft adheres to the best practice parameters established by the American Academy of Child and Adolescent Psychiatry (AACAP) to foster the integration of Applied Behavior Analysis (ABA) as well as other proven therapeutic techniques, and the coordination of specialized medical care.
 Allied professions such as physical therapists, speech and language therapists provide a holistic understanding of the child’s complex needs.